Type 1 Diabetes

 What is type 1 diabetes?

-Type 1 diabetes accounts for 5 to 10 percent of all diagnosed cases of diabetes in the U.S. Type 1 diabetes usually develops in children or young adults, but can start at any age.
+Type 1 diabetes accounts for 5% of all diagnosed cases of diabetes in the U.S. Type 1 diabetes most often develops in children or young adults, but can start at any age.

 What causes type 1 diabetes?

 The cause of type 1 diabetes is unknown.
 It’s thought that genetic and environmental factors are involved.

 The body's immune system attacks and destroys the cells in the pancreas that make insulin.
 Insulin lets glucose to enter the cells for energy.
 When glucose can’t enter the cells, it builds up in the blood.
 This deprives the cells of nutrition.
 It also results in high blood sugar.
 People with type 1 diabetes must take daily insulin shots and regularly check their blood sugar levels.

 What are the symptoms of type 1 diabetes?

 Type 1 diabetes often appears suddenly.
 Symptoms may include: